astronomer/airflow-guides/guides/kubepod-operator.md

 The example DAG contains 5 consecutive tasks:

-- Create a nodegroup according to the users' specifications.
+- Create a node group according to the users' specifications.
 - Use a sensor to check that the cluster is running correctly.
-- Use the `KubernetesPodOperator` to run any valid Docker image in a pod on the newly created nodegroup on the remote cluster.
+- Use the `KubernetesPodOperator` to run any valid Docker image in a Pod on the newly created node group on the remote cluster.
 The example DAG uses the standard `Ubuntu` image to print "hello" to the console using a `bash` command.
-- Delete the nodegroup.
+- Delete the node group.
-- Verify that the nodegroup has been deleted.
+- Verify that the node group has been deleted.

 > **Note**: The argument `labels={"kubernetes_pod_operator": "external-cluster"}` in the KPO of the example DAG is specific to behavior of the Astro Cloud and not needed for other implementations.